 - Study subjects in greater depth and detail.

 - Assume the responsibility of reasoning, analyzing, and understanding for yourself.

 Once you've decided to take the AP challenge it's easy to enroll.

-Talk to your counselor during the registration process in February 2021, your teacher, and attend the mandatory AP/Honors Parent Night in January 2021 at MHS to find out about the course you want to take and the process for enrolling in an AP/Honors course.
+Talk to your counselor during the registration process in February 2022, your teacher, and attend the mandatory AP/Honors Parent Night December 13, 2021 at MHS to find out about the course you want to take and the process for enrolling in an AP/Honors course.
 At the AP/Honors Parent Night, you will be able to discuss the course's workload and any preparation you might need.

 If you are a homeschooled student or attend a school that doesn't offer AP, you can still participate.
 Each year hundreds of students participate through independent study.
 Some states even sponsor online AP courses.

 Click here for AP schedule and list of fees.

 Preparation for AP ExamsFor information regarding preparation for AP Exams, please visit http://www.collegeboard.com/student/testing/ap/prep.html